anandarunachelam/anandarunachelam/README.md

 #DataGovernance #BusinessOperations #AgileMindset #LearningJourney #VolunteerSpirit #PassionForData

-### Work Experience
-### 1. BUSINESS OPERATIONS MANAGER – Nokia Private Limited, Singapore                                                            April 2018 – Jan 2024
-*	Successfully utilized business analytics to develop dashboards in Power BI to identify trends, patterns, and insights to communicate with stake holders to make business decisions.
-*	Established data driven reports and dashboards.
-*	Developed the Asia Pacific Mode of Operations handbook and ensuring it is implemented and governed uniformly across all markets.
-*	Have collaborated with business stakeholders to identify their requirements, analyze, and document business requirements.
-*	Conducted interviews, surveys, and workshops to collect data prior to finalizing the business requirements.
-*	Established the business governance framework in alignment with the business stakeholders.
-*	Significantly contributed to the seamless flow of communication among senior executives (including the Mobile Networks Business Group Leadership Team/President), business units, and stakeholders by organizing meetings, monitoring progress, and providing essential support.
-This facilitated the * effective execution of governance activities, ensuring alignment and efficiency across various teams.
-*	Prepared findings, reports and suggested suitable recommendations based on the insights gained.

-# Education
-* Advanced Diploma in Python Programming & Applied Data Analytics at SMU Executive Development
-* Advanced Certificate in Spreadsheet Analytics at SMU Executive Development
-* Leading with Big Data Analytics & Machine Learning at NUS Business School
-* Executive Masters of Business Adminstration, *Helsinki School of Economics, Finland*
-* Masters of Science (Electrical Engineering), *University of Alberta, Canada*

 <!---
 anandarunachelam/anandarunachelam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.